jadbox/node-box/README.md

 // Register message handler
 host.on('game1', function(msg) { } );

-// Call registered module handler with parameters: host.send('game1', 'callMe', [2, true]);
+// Call client module handler with parameters: host.send('game1', 'callMe', [2, true]);

 // Kill the client, as it will continue to run otherwise.